 ACCESSIBILTY: This Dovedale circular walk is not pram friendly or wheelchair friendly (although the short section between Dovedale car park and Dovedale Stepping Stones is).
 The path down to Dovedale Stepping Stones is a steady descent, and there’s also a short steep section uphill towards the end of the walk.

-PUBLIC TOILETS: There are public toilets and a little ice-cream hut (card only) at the main Dovedale car park.
+FACILITIES: There are public toilets (20p coins) and a little ice-cream hut (card only) at the main Dovedale car park.
 There is also the Dog Inn pub at the start/end of this walk, do check their website for opening times.

-1. Starting from Thorpe Station Car Park, take a right and walk towards the The Old Dog pub.
+1. Exit right out of Narlow Lane Car Park and walk towards the The Old Dog pub.
 Cross the road, and continue straight ahead with the pub on your left.

 2. Continue for 400m down the road, along the pavement, past the sign for Thorpe.
 At the bend in the road, take the footpath on the right next to The Peveril of the Peak sign.